Paese: Geography

 The municipality of Paese contains the frazioni (subdivisions, mainly villages and hamlets) of Castagnole, Padernello, Porcellengo and Postioma.

 Paese borders the following municipalities: Istrana, Morgano, Ponzano Veneto, Quinto di Treviso, Trevignano, Treviso, Volpago del Montello.

 The people of Paese speak both Italian and Venetian Language (the dialect of the Veneto region).

 Demographic evolution

+Foreign ethnicities and minorities

+As of December 31, 2023, foreigners residents in the municipality were 1,672, i.e. 7.6% of the population.
+The largest groups are shown below: